-It is important to note that course assistance websites, such as CourseHero, or AI generated content are NOT permitted sources.
+It is important to note that course assistance websites, such as CourseHero, or Al generated content are not permitted sources, unless the instructor explicitly gives permission.
 Material taken or copied from these sites can be deemed unauthorized material and a violation of academic integrity.
 These sites offer information that might be inaccurate or biased and most importantly, relying on restricted sources will hamper your learning process, particularly the critical thinking steps necessary for college-level assignments.

 Additionally, students may naturally choose to use online forums for course-wide discussions (e.g., Group lists or chats) to discuss concepts in the course.
 However, collaboration on graded assignments is strictly prohibited unless otherwise stated.
-Examples of prohibited collaboration include: asking classmates for answers or help on quizzes or exams, asking for access codes to clicker polls, etc. Please visit the Office of Graduate Studies' full list of campus-wide policies and reach out if you have questions.
+Examples of prohibited collaboration include: asking classmates for answers on quizzes or exams, asking for access codes to clicker polls, etc. Please visit the Office of Graduate Studies' full list of campuswide policies and reach out if you have questions.